Advanced Finance

 • : dividend yield

-For commodities, the basi relationship becomes:
+For commodities, the basic relationship becomes:

 • Sometimes storage prices are high and there's plenty of commodities available, so future prices are above spot prices. _(This dynamic is called contango).